 Instructions

-- Pour in ½ cup of water and deglaze.
-Add onions, bell peppers, garlic and green onions.
-Do not mix.
+- Add onion, bell peppers, garlic and green onions.
 Close the lid and seal.
 Set to pressure cook on high for 5 minutes.

-- Let pressure naturally release for 5 minutes, then quickly release remaining pressure.
+- Let pressure naturally release for 5 minutes, then quickly release the remaining pressure.
 Open the lid and stir, further crushing the tomatoes with a masher.
-Drain ½ - 1 cup of liquid, as much necessary for your desired thickness.
-The salsa will appear watery now but will thicken a bit when chilled.

 - Stir in the lime juice, lemon juice, salt, and cilantro.
-Mash the salsa to the texture that you'd like.
-Or, put in a food processor/use immersion blender and blend in 5 second increments to achieve a smooth, restaurant style texture.
+Blend the salsa to the texture that you'd like using an immersion blender or potato masher.
+For a smoother texture, run the salsa through a food processor or blender.
 Taste and add more salt, lime juice or cilantro as desired.

 - Transfer the salsa to covered jars or bowls and chill for at least 2 hours until ready to serve.